 The expansive kitchen is a great and much-used room.
 Everyone can have their own space even when we are all in there together.
 There is a big table, lots of natural light and wonderful views of the hills, especially when the doors are wide open.

 The large French doors flanked by two generous windows reflect the symmetry of the garden beyond.
 The ceiling is clad in whitewash boards to add texture and improve the acoustics.
-Upholstered chairs add a splash of colour and pattern to this intimate room.
+Upholstered chairs add a splash of color and pattern to this intimate room.

 An opulent wallpaper makes this space a decadent, indulgent sanctuary.